QuentinRa/blog.quentinra.dev/operating-systems/others/virtualization/docker/_old.md

 * `docker run -it tag`: run `tag` image in interactive mode, for instance, a bash (where you can input commands) is interactive
 * `docker run tag`: run `tag`

-You can find images here [https://hub.docker.com/](https://hub.docker.com/) that you can use as a base for your application.
-As an example, there is an image called `gcc` if you need a system configured and with `gcc` command available.

 Other commands that you might use